OpenNebula/marketplace-docs/source/service/vnf.rst

 ``ONEAPP_VNF_KEEPALIVED_ETHx_INTERVAL``    ``1``          Advertising interval for ethX (seconds)
 ========================================== ============== ===========

-The fundamental part is the floating IP address (VIP), which must be always configured, otherwise function won't work.
+The fundamental part is the floating IP address (VIP), which must be always configured otherwise function won't work.
 Also, the function must be provided with **Virtual Router ID** (``VRID``) unique for the subnets instance runs on (otherwise different VRs with same ``VRID`` could try to join into the single same cluster and both fail terribly)!

 .. warning::